Business

 👉 Campaigns using time-on-page triggers outperformed others by up to 25%.

-👉 Desktop popups converted slightly higher (42%) than mobile ones (38%) — but mobile interaction rates grew 15% year-over-year.
+👉 Desktop popups converted slightly higher than mobile ones — but the gap has narrowed significantly as mobile interaction and conversion rates improved year-over-year.

 👉 Simpler popups with 1–2 form fields consistently achieved the highest conversions.